 What is perfection in knowledge?
 The book describes that knowledge is perfect if it is consistent, complete, simple, parsimonious, necessary, sufficient, empirical, rational, operational, instrumental, stable, and novel.
 The crux of the book is the discussion of these 12 principles, as they arise in the context of knowledge, using established ideas in epistemology—both scientific and otherwise.

 These 12 qualities are not chosen arbitrarily.
 They can be divided into six pairs of antinomies, such that as we pursue one side of the antinomy, we compromise the other.
 For example, as we try for more completeness in our knowledge, we get more contradictions.
 As we aim for parsimony, we get more complexity.
 As our knowledge becomes sufficiently capable of explaining all that exists, we find that it predicts a number of things that don’t exist.
 As we collect more data by empirical observation, we find it impossible to analyze the data rationally to arrive at any conclusion.
 As we get rational knowledge, it seems irrelevant to the problems of life, but that which solves the problems of life seems irrational.
-We seek the thrill of discovery only to sacrifice the stability of our knowing, but stability lacks novelty.
+We seek the thrill of discovery only to sacrifice the stability of our knowledge, but stability lacks novelty.

 This general problem of antinomies is called duality in Vedic philosophy, and perfection is non-duality.
 In short, something is perfect only if it satisfies the 12 qualities simultaneously.
 The non-dual description of perfection defines “God” in Vedic philosophy, and it resolves the 12 antinomies into 6 qualities, which are sometimes termed as knowledge, beauty, renunciation, power, wealth, and heroism.